google/play-instant-unity-plugin/README.md

 ### Set up Play Instant SDK...
 Installs or updates the "Google Play Instant Development SDK" (formerly the "Instant Apps Development SDK") using [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager).
 The plugin requires SDK version 1.2 or higher.
 If there is a license that needs to be accepted, the plugin will prompt for acceptance.

+### Quick Deploy
+Quick Deploy can significantly reduce the size of a Unity-based instant app by packaging some assets in an [AssetBundle](https://docs.unity3d.com/Manual/AssetBundlesIntro.html).
+The Unity game engine and a loading screen are packaged into an instant app APK, and after the instant app starts it retrieves the AssetBundle from a server.

+#### AssetBundle Creation
+Use the "Bundle Creation" tab to select the game's main scene and package it into an AssetBundle.
+(This is similar to selecting a scene using [Build Settings' Scenes in Build](https://docs.unity3d.com/Manual/BuildSettings.html).)
+Then upload the newly created AssetBundle to a server and make the URL endpoint public.

+#### Loading Screen
+Use the "Loading Screen" tab to create a scene consisting of a 2D loading screen.
+Select an image to display on the loading screen, and input the URL that points to the uploaded AssetBundle.
+When you build the instant app, make sure that the loading screen scene is the only scene included in the build.

 ### Build for Play Console...
 [Google Play Console](https://play.google.com/apps/publish/) requires that the APKs for an instant app are published together in a ZIP file.
 Although most Unity instant apps will consist of a single APK, the requirement holds.
 This menu option performs a build and stores the resulting APK in a ZIP file suitable for publishing.